eea/eea.converter/README.rst

   <adapter
     name="pdf.cover.back"
     for=" my.package.interfaces.ICustomContent"
-    provides="collective.sendaspdf.interfaces.ISendAsPDFOptionsMaker"
+    provides="eea.converter.interfaces.IPDFOptionsMaker"
     factory=".adapters.BackCoverOptionsMaker" />

 For PDF body you'll have to provide an unnamed adapter like::

   <adapter
     for=" my.package.interfaces.ICustomContent"
-    provides="collective.sendaspdf.interfaces.ISendAsPDFOptionsMaker"
+    provides="eea.converter.interfaces.IPDFOptionsMaker"
     factory=".adapters.OptionsMaker" />

 Also add custom print.css for your needs.
-See more at `collective.sendaspdf`_
+See more at `eea.pdf`_

 Dependencies
 ============